SafeHome.org may receive compensation from some providers listed on this page. Learn More

 FYI: Keep an eye out for SimpliSafe’s seasonal sales.
 The company regularly offers significant discounts and free equipment bundles during major shopping events like Black Friday.

-What truly sets SimpliSafe apart from ADT Self Setup is its flexible self-monitoring option.
-Unlike ADT, which bundles camera recording into professional monitoring, SimpliSafe lets you subscribe to a standalone self-monitoring plan for just $9.99 per month.
+Similar to ADT Blu, SimpliSafe lets you choose which devices to monitor with granularity.
+It lets you subscribe to a standalone self-monitoring plan for just $9.99 per month.
 This plan supports cloud recording for up to 10 cameras, sends smartphone alerts, enables live streaming, and gives you full app control—including arming and disarming your system remotely.
+You can also self-monitor the system for free, although keep in mind that cloud storage isn’t included in the free plan.
+So at a minimum, we recommend the $9.99 cloud recording plan.

 SimpliSafe’s security system stood out for its straightforward installation and user-friendly management.
 We subscribed to the Self-Monitoring with Camera Recordings plan, which included an indoor and outdoor security camera.
 Whenever a sensor or camera picked up motion, we received instant notifications on our phone and could pull up a livestream to check what triggered the alert.